 Our direct competitors are the streaming libraries offered for virtually all modern programming languages and epitomized by the industrially widely used Java8 Streams and its descendants.
 All mature libraries solve the stream fusion problem~-- \emph{with qualifications}~\cite{coutts_stream_2007,farmer_hermit_2014,svenningsson_shortuct_2002}: expressivity is restricted or the complete fusion is not guaranteed.
 A good example is Java, whose streaming, since the roll-out of Java 8 Streams, is often taken as the standard.
 Streaming from an array amounts to an ordinary loop, well-optimized by a Java JIT compiler~\cite{biboudis_streams_2015}.
 However, |java.util.Streams| are still much slower than hand-optimized loops for non-trivial pipelines~\cite{biboudis_clash_2014, strymonas-2017,streams_staticanalysis}.
 Furthermore, the library still cannot zip several streams, let alone nested or infinite streams.

 \strymonas's goal is to be library like Java8 streams, applicable to the same industrial use cases.
 However, we aim: (i) for larger expressivity (in particular, supporting |zip| and |flat_map| with no restrictions, as well as infinite streams), plus (ii) the guaranteed complete fusion: producing the sequential code that an (ideal) human programmer could write for the given pipeline.
-A good illustration of both aims is software-defined radio, specifically, FM reception \cite{strymonas-PEPM24}~-- a relative large and realistic streaming application demanding high performance. \strymonas\ proved successful in implementing it, attaining and exceeding the performance of the state of the art (GNU Radio).
+A good illustration of both aims is software-defined radio, specifically, FM reception \cite{strymonas-PEPM24}~-- a relative large and realistic streaming application demanding high performance. \strymonas\ proved successful in implementing it, attaining and exceeding the performance of GNU Radio.